Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Preliminaries

-\textbf{Standard pipeline of fine-tuning-as-a-service and its safety risk.} Standard pipeline for fine-tuning-as-a-service contains two stages: i) alignment stage and ii) user fine-tuning stage (See Figure \ref{demonstration}).
+\textbf{Standard pipeline of fine-tuning-as-a-service and its safety risk.} Standard pipeline for fine-tuning-as-a-service (FaaS) contains two stages: i) alignment stage and ii) user fine-tuning stage (See Figure \ref{demonstration}).
 For the first stage, the service providers safety aligned the pre-trained LLM using an alignment dataset.
 The alignment is typically done with Supervised fine-tuning (SFT) or RLHF techniques \citep{ouyang2022training} (e.g., PPO \citep{schulman2017proximal}, DPO \citep{rafailov2024direct}, KTO \citep{ethayarajh2024kto}).
 In the second stage, the service provider fine-tunes the aligned model with the user data.
-The fine-tuning process can use SFT or RLHF as well.
-For the second stage, the user data main contain harmful sample that can subvert the alignment enforced in the first stage, and it is shown by Qi et al. \cite{qi2023fine} that even fine-tuning on benign user data might lead to the same safety degradation effect.
+The fine-tuning process can use SFT or RLHF as well \footnote{In Dec, 2024, OpenAI releases Reinforcement Fine-Tuning (RFT) enabling better fine-tuning performance.}.
+For the second stage, the user data main contain harmful sample that can subvert the alignment enforced in the first stage, and it is shown by \citep{qi2023fine,yang2023shadow,zhan2023removing,lermen2023lora,yi2024vulnerability} that even fine-tuning on benign user data might lead to the same safety degradation effect.
 This causes serious safety risk for the service provider.
 Note that after fine-tuning, it is usually not considered to do safety alignment due to two reasons: i) \textit{it is too computationally expensive to do alignment on the alignment dataset again for each fine-tuning request}, as the alignment data typically is in a large scale. ii) the safety alignment after user fine-tuning may compromise the model performance on user downstream task, diminishing the customization value of user fine-tuning.
-While this paper primarily focuses on harmful fine-tuning in fine-tuning-as-a-service scenario, we are aware that there are other attack scenarios.
-We refer to Appendix \ref{attack settings} for a discussion.